Dimitri Danish (update)

 For more, see my previous post on Dimitri Danish

-4 Replies to “Dimitri Danish (update)”
+4 responses to “Dimitri Danish (update)”

-1. Bad artist.
+Bad artist.
 Virtue signalling never really works out well, but it sure makes you feel good all over, doesn’t it.
 Now get a warm washcloth and clean up.

-3. Jack — obviously, I don’t agree.
+1. Jack — obviously, I don’t agree.
 I can see a hint of the formulaic in his work that might turn some away, but I enjoy his value transitions and use of soft edges.
 I don’t mind the overt use of complements as “eye candy”.

 It’s hardly “virtue signaling” to re-post about Ukrainian artists that I also featured years ago simply on their visual appeal.
 If you object to me showcasing Ukrainian artists recently to point out that it is also culture that is being destroyed in this senseless conflict, then perhaps it’s your soul that needs cleansing.